Youth Advisory Council (YAC)

 Starting a volunteer or service project

-Creating a project that promotes academic improvement or student engagement
+Developing a project that promotes academic success or student engagement

-How you do it is up to your creativity!
-Students must be actively involved in planning the project and writing the grant application.
+Creativity is encouraged!
+Students must be actively involved in planning the project and writing the application.

 Who Can Apply

-Each project must include a simple way to measure success, and grantees will be asked to share a short written report and photos by May 2025.
+Each project must include a simple way to measure success.
+Funded projects will be asked to submit:

 How to Apply